Anyone who employs domestic staff should be aware of the responsibilities that come with being an employer:

 *Note: The stated rates for a Maternity Nanny, Babysitter and temporary staff includes tax and NI since such staff are often self-employed.

 The figures stated above have been calculated based on a tax code of 522L (the standard personal allowance) and apply to someone who only works for one employer.
 Should there be a second job, the figures are not applicable.

 The figures have been provided as a general guide and should not be taken as automatically applicable in all circumstances.
 PAYE for Nannies Ltd recommends that all clients check their figures personally and accepts no liability for inaccurate calculations.

 National Minimum Wage

-After a minimum of 4 days in a row taken off sic, this is the minimum requirement.
-There are complex eligibility rules, but the rate is £75.40 per week, some of which may be reclaimable from HMRC.
+Following a minimum of 4 consecutive days taken off sic by an employee, SSP should be paid.
+There are complex eligibility rules, but the current rate of SSP is £99.35 per week, some of which may be reclaimable from HMRC.
 If sickness extends to several weeks, a greater proportion of SSP may be reclaimable.
 If the SSP paid exceeds the basic amount, the basic may be reclaimed in certain circumstances.
 The period for which SSP is payable extends to up to 28 weeks.